-CALL FOR SPEAKERS: If you are interested in speaking at one of our 2017 meetings, please let us know here.
+CALL FOR SPEAKERS: If you are interested in speaking at one of our 2018 meetings, please let us know here.

-Next meeting in on Oct.
-19, 2017.
-Please register on Eventbrite.
+Next meeting is on April 19, 2018.
+Click here to register on EventBrite!

 We are excited to have two great presentations from local professionals in the Denver community.
 We have the unique opportunity to hear from individuals that have lived through very pertinent projects locally.

 Title: The Trials and Tribulations of implementing a Business Glossary at JeffCo Public Schools: Lessons Learned

 This discussion will present part of the “journey” of data governance at Jefferson County Public Schools; the challenges, the successes, the not so successful, and our future opportunities.
 We have a Data Governance Council and a great core team of Data Stewards but our initial Glossary implementation was based on using what tool we had on hand, not an intelligent analysis.
 This presentation will share our journey from chaos to a solid base that we are now leveraging including how to start a data governance program, picking the right data steward, the challenges of a wrong product fit, selecting a data governance product and the trials of installation.

 Michael Armbruster is the Manager of Data Quality in Ed Tech Support for JeffCo Schools.
 His background includes over 25 years in IT focusing on data, including management, data governance and architecture, as well as technical data roles in health care, telecommunications, state government, aerospace, finance, and transportation.
 Michael has presented on data quality at both DGIQ and EDW.
 Michael’s educational credentials include a Masters in Information Systems from the University of Denver and he is a Certified Data Management Professional (CDMP) at the Mastery level.

 Title: Case Study: Managing Highly Transactional Data in Digital Advertising